sindresorhus/sindresorhus.github.com/source/content/apps/camera-preview.md

 [Send it here.](https://sindresorhus.com/feedback?product=Camera%20Preview&referrer=Website-FAQ)

+#### Can you add support for making the camera feed a circle?

+I don't plan to add that.
+I plan to make a separate app specifically for showing the camera on presentations and screencasts, which will have this feature.

-#### Why not just use Photo Booth? {#photo-booth}
+#### How is this better than Photo Booth? {#photo-booth}

-This app has some benefits:
+- Convenient access from the menu bar.
+- Toggle it via a keyboard shortcut.
 - Higher quality camera output.
 - Does not crop the camera output.
+- Minimalistic design with no window frame.
 - Takes photos without the countdown.
 - Photos are saved to the file system, not hidden inside the app.
-- The window can be made to always stay on top of other windows (useful for presentations).
+- The window can be made to always stay on top of other windows.
-- The window can be resized to be smaller.
-- The window can be made borderless.
 - Made by an indie developer that listens to users.

+#### How is this better than QuickTime? {#quicktime}

+- Shows the camera faster.
+One click instead of multiple.
+- Convenient access from the menu bar.
+- Toggle it via a keyboard shortcut.
+- Remembers window size and postion.
+- Takes photos.
+- The window can be made to always stay on top of other windows.

+#### How is this better than Hand Mirror? {#hand-mirror}

+It's not.
+Hand Mirror has more features, while mine is free.
+This is simply my take on the problem space.
+I suggest trying out both to see which one you like the best.

-#### Can you make it available in the menu bar?
+#### What resources are used when the app is in the menu bar?

-I plan to make a separate app for that.
+When the camera window is closed or minimized, the camera is turned off.
+The app consumes approximately 40 MB of RAM and 0% of CPU when running in the background.

 #### Why is this free without ads?